AdoraWyne/100-days-of-code-R1/log-r2-current.md

 > If you want to ensure that your HTML is valid and works across all devices, it's generally a good idea to follow the HTML specification as closely as possible.
 In this case, you could insert the **`<p>`** element inside the **`<body>`** element instead of after it.

 ### Thoughts:
+- Feel so good to go through the Flex course.
+I was able to enjoy music while reading the course material and did the lab exercises/homeworks.

 ### Link to work:
+- No link.
+All codes in my VS Code

 ---